mturnaviotov/provisioning/README.md

 This repository contains a basic ansible playbook to install a simple PXE server plus CloudInit declaration to provide a Ubuntu Desktop for end user with minimal packages based on ubuntu server minimal

-to tune this script for a server side usage you should enable identity block to provide hostname, user name and passwrd and disable ubuntu-desktop in late operations block and remove ```users: ['']``` from user-data section
+To tune this script for a server side usage you should enable identity block to provide hostname, user name and passwrd and disable ubuntu-desktop in late operations block and remove ```users: ['']``` from user-data section

-## Server
+### Server

 Server use a small amount of servers: